Enneagram of Personality

-The Enneagram of Personality, or simply the Enneagram, is a pseudoscientific model of the human psyche which is principally understood and taught as a typology of nine interconnected personality types.
+The Enneagram of Personality, or simply the Enneagram, is a pseudoscientific model of the human psyche primarily understood and taught as a typology of nine interconnected personality types.

-The origins and history of ideas associated with the Enneagram of Personality are disputed.
-Contemporary approaches are principally derived from the teachings of the Bolivian psycho-spiritual teacher Oscar Ichazo from the 1950s and the Chilean psychiatrist Claudio Naranjo from the 1970s.
-Naranjo's theories were also influenced by earlier teachings about personality by George Gurdjieff and the Fourth Way tradition in the first half of the 20th century.
+The historical origins of the ideas underlying the Enneagram of Personality remain a subject of debate.
+Contemporary approaches heavily derive from the teachings of Bolivian psycho-spiritual teacher Oscar Ichazo in the 1950s and Chilean psychiatrist Claudio Naranjo in the 1970s.
+Naranjo's theories were also shaped by earlier personality teachings developed by George Gurdjieff and the Fourth Way tradition during the first half of the 20th century.

-As a typology, the Enneagram defines nine personality types (sometimes called "enneatypes"), which are represented by the points of a geometric figure called an enneagram, which indicate some of the principal connections between the types.
-There have been different schools of thought among Enneagram teachers and their understandings are not always in agreement.
+As a typology, the Enneagram outlines nine distinct personality types (sometimes also referred to as "enneatypes").
+These types are mapped onto the points of a geometric figure known as an enneagram, which illustrates the principal connections between them.
+Various schools of thought exist among Enneagram educators, leading to many different interpretations of the system.

-The Enneagram of Personality is promoted in both business management and spirituality contexts through seminars, conferences, books, magazines, and DVDs.
-In business contexts, it is often promoted as a means to gain insights into workplace interpersonal dynamics; in spirituality it is commonly presented as a path to states of enlightenment and essence.
-Proponents in both contexts say it has aided in self-awareness, self-understanding, and self-development.
+The Enneagram of Personality is widely marketed in both business management and spirituality contexts across various media, including seminars, conferences, books, magazines, and DVDs.
+In the corporate world, it is often used as a tool for gaining insight into workplace interpersonal dynamics.
+In spiritual settings, it is commonly presented as a pathway to higher states of enlightenment and essence.
+Proponents across both fields assert that the Enneagram facilitates self-awareness, self-understanding, and overall self-development.

-There has been limited formal psychometric analysis of the Enneagram, and the peer-reviewed research that has been done is not accepted within the relevant academic communities.
-Though the Enneagram integrates some concepts that parallel other theories of personality, it has been dismissed by personality assessment experts as pseudoscience.
+Formal psychometric analysis of the Enneagram has been limited, and the existing peer-reviewed research is generally not accepted by the relevant academic communities.
+Although the Enneagram incorporates certain concepts that parallel established theories of personality, experts in personality assessment widely dismiss the system as pseudoscience.